 In renal function test, serum creatinine is lower than normal, generally speaking, the clinical significance is not great.
 Creatinine is produced by muscle metabolism, and its production is closely related to muscle metabolism and muscle mass.
 Low serum creatinine is related to muscular dystrophy, anemia, muscle atrophy and protein intake.
 It is common in pregnant women, elderly people, young people, thin and emaciated patients, and muscle wasting disease patients.
 It is worth mentioning that, because of weight loss and vegetarian diet, or breast-feeding mother after the lack of exercise, and intake of protein is relatively insufficient, there may be low serum creatinine.
 Shijiazhuang nephropathy hospital experts said that as long as the corresponding conditioning, a healthy diet and nutrition intake, and strengthen the movement, that is, to improve.
 When a physical examination sees that all your values are within normal limits, you will generally be relieved.
 However, the normal value of serum creatinine does not mean that it is ok.
 Because when the kidneys were impaired and the glomerular filtration rate dropped to more than half of the normal population, serum creatinine increased markedly.
 Routine examination of urine can reflect early and mild renal function decline.
 Therefore, it is recommended to check your urine regularly every year.

-- What are the main points of uremic diet?
+- What are the causes of creatinine is higher than normal?

-- What are the difference between serum creatinine and urine creatinine?
+- What are the difference between serum creatinine and urine c

-- What are the consequences of glomerulonephritis recurrence?
+- What are the symptoms of high creatinine?